Frequently Asked Questions

 - How will the maintenance and enhancements be accomplished?

-- Dam creation – Within the waterway, next to the Wyatt Deck, a coffer dam will be constructed, and the project channel will be pumped dry.
-During this phase, fish and turtles will be moved to Lake Spafford, on the other side of the coffer dam.
+- Dam creation – Within the Waterway, temporary coffer dams will be installed and the water within the damned area will be pumped dry.
+Fish and turtles will be moved to the other side of the coffer dams where there is still water.
 This will take place under the supervision of a wildlife biologist.

-Weir building – Five weirs will be constructed, giving a total of a 15-inch drop from the east end to the Wyatt bridge.
+Weir building – Additional weirs will be constructed, giving an additional 15-inch drop from the Lake Spafford to the far west end of the Waterway.
 The elevation difference will allow the water to cascade over the weirs, keeping the water flowing and creating conditions that are less favorable to algae and duckweed growth.
-After the waterway is dredged and rough graded, these weirs will be constructed.
-The weirs will be concrete with a steel lip over which the water will flow.
+After the Waterway is dredged and rough graded, these weirs will be constructed.
+Some weirs will be concrete with a steel lip over which the water will flow.
+Others will be built using rocks as part of our Waterway Stewardship Learning by Leading™ student internship.
 Only about six inches of the weir will be visible above the water, so they will be small relative to the creek banks.
 Both upstream and downstream of the weirs, there will be emergent marsh plants installed, creating a soft, natural look.

-Pump installation – The water re-circulation will be made possible through the installation of a pump and water line that will bring the water from Lake Spafford to the far east end, fill up the area behind each weir, allowing it to cascade over.
-The pump will be in a vault, and will not be audible.
+Pump installation – The water re-circulation will be made possible through the installation of a series of pumps and underground water lines.
+The pumps will be in a vault and will not be audible.

-Bank building – Some parts of the banks will require additional soil to cover the gabions that currently buttress the sides of the waterway.
-This dirt will also provide a place for emergent marsh plantings to grow.
+Bank building – Some parts of the banks will require additional soil to create gentle slopes along the water edge, suitable for planting.
+This soil will also provide a place for emergent marsh plantings to grow at the water’s edge.

-Plant establishment and care* – Vegetation will be planted upstream and downstream of the weirs, including along the re-graded banks.
+Plant establishment and care – Vegetation will be planted upstream and downstream of the weirs, including along the re-graded banks and newly-created floodplains.
 This will be emergent marsh and wetland vegetation at the water’s edge to protect against erosion and provide habitat.
-The plants along the banks of the waterway will be installed as part of our student Learning by Leading Program.
-There will also be opportunities for community plantings in future phases of the Arboretum Waterway Maintenance and Enhancement Project.
-Prior to construction, some areas of the banks will need to be cleared of vegetation, some plants will be transplanted, and some trees will be pruned to allow equipment access. (*We hope to raise funding for this portion of the project during our Waterway WOW! campaign from April 21 – May 4).
+The plants along the banks of the Waterway will be installed as part of our student Learning by Leading Program.
+There will also be opportunities for community plantings.
+Prior to construction, some areas of the banks will need to be cleared of vegetation, some plants will be transplanted, and some trees will be pruned to allow equipment access.

 - What can I expect during construction?

-- During construction, the lower pathways will be inaccessible.
-Detours for bikes and pedestrians will be in place during construction.
+- During construction, some lower pathways will be inaccessible.
+Detours for bikes and pedestrians will be in place.
 There is the possibility of some odor of decaying material as the work area is drying out.
 Through the use of pumps to remove the water quickly, odors will be minimized by speeding the drying.

 - When is construction starting?

-- As of this June 2016, the construction time frame for this project is mid-August to January.
+- The construction time frame for phase 2 of this project is Summer 2022 through Fall 2023, with revegetation in the Winter and Spring of 2023.
+Phases 3 and 4 will be constructed in summer 2023, with revegetation in the Winter and Spring of 2024.
 However, multiple variables outside of our control affect this timeline.
-We will keep you informed our progress and any changes to these dates via our email newsletter The Leaflet.
+We will keep you informed of our progress and any changes to these dates via our email newsletter, The Leaflet.
 Sign up to receive it here.

 - What is going to happen to the wildlife?

-- The wildlife that can’t move on their own, such as fish, turtles, and crayfish, will be moved — under the supervision of wildlife experts — to Lake Spafford which will still be filled with water during construction.
-Birds, and other wildlife that can move quickly on their own, will migrate to adjacent areas naturally.
+- The wildlife that can’t move on their own, such as fish, turtles, and crayfish, will be moved — under the supervision of wildlife experts — to parts of the Waterway that will still be filled with water during construction.
+Birds, including ducks, and other wildlife that can move quickly on their own will migrate to adjacent areas naturally.
 An exclusion fence will prevent turtles from re-entering the construction area.
-After construction is complete, animals will naturally repopulate the east end of the waterway.
+After construction is complete, animals will naturally repopulate the restored Waterway.

 - Where does the funding come from?

-- The long-term plan (over the next 4 years) is to create the same type of re-circulation and weir system to the west, continuing to the Putah Creek Lodge.
-From the Putah Creek Lodge to the western terminus of the waterway, the plan is to create an emergent marsh, open water, and riparian forest habitat area which will increase the wildlife habitat dramatically.
-This area is also planned to have a boardwalk and viewing platforms.
+- The long-term plan is to create an emergent marsh, open water, and riparian forest habitat area which will increase the wildlife habitat dramatically.
+The area will be stewarded for plants, wildlife, and flood protection.
+The west end of the Waterway project area is also planned to have a boardwalk and viewing platforms, for which we are currently raising donor funds.

 - Where can I find out more information about this project?